SPARK

 Admissions

-Ages: Please note: these age ranges are approximate: age alone doesn’t guarantee acceptance to the program.
+Age range: Please note: these age ranges are approximate: age alone doesn’t guarantee acceptance to the program.
 SPARK acceptance is far more about the post-primary learning-style than age.
 Please contact us if you have questions.
 That said, we recommend that new applicants generally be 12 – 14 years old, self-sufficient in the scope of the program’s activities, and each students needs at least a 4th grade level of reading and writing skills.

-Please apply by August 16 for priority consideration for Fall enrollment in SPARK.
+Please apply by September 19 for priority consideration for Fall enrollment in SPARK.

 Application Process